- Digital Marketing Services

 And now we get to the final stages of our journey, the “Do” stage—followed by the care stage, and its revenue-building loyalty loop.
 At the bottom of the funnel (or really, the middle), is where the buyer actually converts from a prospect into a customer.
-Your biggest hurdle will be to produce content that actually triggers a user into action.
+Your biggest hurdle will be to produce content that triggers a user into action.

 A few of the more successful “do,” or bottom of the funnel marketing strategies, include:

 Pretend you’ve just spent the afternoon with two car salesmen test-driving cars.
 For the past hour, you’ve been talking to the salesmen about the features of each car you drove and now you’re back in the dealership, ready to take the next step.
 Two salesmen walk up.

 The first salesman says, “Let’s talk about prices and see what packages best suit your family.”

 The other says “Let me tell you about all the features in the cars you just drove.”

 Which would you be most likely talk with at this stage in your buyer’s journey?

-Just like car salesmen, you need to be able to provide a potential customer with the information they need most at that moment in their journey.
+Just like car salespeople, you need to be able to provide a potential customer with the information they need most at that moment in their journey.
 At this stage, you should be optimizing your content and PPC ads for the following search terms: